framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 You would typically also have a `model` folder containing CFCs for your services and your domain objects - the business logic of your application.
 The convention is to have your domain objects in a `beans` subfolder and all your singleton service CFCs in a `services` subfolder.
 FW/1 and DI/1 use a convention where you typically reference model instances via a name that is the name of the CFC followed by the singular of the subfolder, e.g., `productService`, `userBean` but that behavior can be configured.

+Larger applications may also have a `subsystems` folder containing modules that are themselves "mini FW/1 applications".
+Each module is a subfolder of `subsystems` and may contain its own `controllers`, `layouts`, `views`, and even a `model` containing module-specific `services` and `beans`. _Note: in earlier versions of FW/1, you needed to explicitly indicate you wanted to use subsystems and the "main application" also had to be a subsystem -- see [Using Subsystems](using-subsystems.html) for more details._

 An application may have additional web-accessible assets such as CSS, images and so on.
+Those can be organized however you prefer as they are outside FW/1's purview.

 ### Alternative Application Structure

-Instead of having your `Application.cfc` extend `framework.one`, you can use the `/framework/Application.cfc` as a template for your `Application.cfc` and it creates the FW/1 instance explicitly on each request and delegates the variant lifecycle methods to FW/1.
+Instead of having your `Application.cfc` extend `framework.one`, you can use `/framework/Application.cfc` as a template for your `Application.cfc`.
+It creates the FW/1 instance explicitly on each request and delegates the various lifecycle methods to FW/1.
 The framework configuration structure must be passed to the FW/1 constructor, instead of being set in `variables` scope.
 This allows you to use a per-application mapping for FW/1:

     // Application.cfc
     component { // does not extend anything